Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 [How to Reset the SwitchBot Pan/Tilt Cam](https://support.switch-bot.com/hc/en-us/articles/6040092646807)

-4. If it still doesn't work, please contact us by clicking "Profile Page" - "Feedback" in the SwitchBot App, and provide the following information:
+4. If it still doesn't work, please provide the following information:

 - App screenshots or videos when the adding process goes wrong